 Congenital defects are illnesses suffered from birth and detected up to the age of 5.
 These are clearly defined by the Swiss federal government and include defects such as cleft palate and congenital deafness.
 Costs for any medical treatment are borne by disability insurance (IV) up to the age of 20.

 The Sanitas maternity services offer support and advice all the way from planning a family to your child’s first birthday.
-These free maternity services are available exclusively to Sanitas customers and include the following benefits:
+These services are available free of charge to Sanitas customers and include the following benefits: